statdivlab/q2-breakaway/README.md

 [![Build Status](https://travis-ci.org/qiime2/q2-breakaway.svg?branch=master)](https://travis-ci.org/qiime2/q2-breakaway)
 [![Coverage Status](https://coveralls.io/repos/github/qiime2/q2-breakaway/badge.svg?branch=master)](https://coveralls.io/github/qiime2/q2-breakaway?branch=master)

-This repository contains the `breakaway` QIIME 2 plugin. `Breakaway` is in active development and is available in `R` (https://github.com/adw96/breakaway) or as a QIIME2 plugin (q2-breakaway).
+This repository contains the `breakaway` QIIME 2 plugin. `breakaway` is in active development and is available in `R` (https://github.com/adw96/breakaway) or as a QIIME2 plugin (q2-breakaway).

 `breakaway` is based in `R` and requires installation of dependencies `phyloseq`, `devtools`, `ggplot2`,`magrittr`, `tibble`, `dplyr`,`withr`,`testthat`, and `praise` into your `conda` environment before installing `breakaway`.
 Please refer to the following instructions on how to install `breakaway` and its dependencies.